Person cleaning a greenhouse surface with a scrub brush and soap to remove dirt and algae, preparing for the growing season.

 With structural repairs completed and equipment inspected, the last step is to stock up on essential supplies.
 Having pest control solutions, fertilizers, growing media, and spare parts on hand prevents unnecessary delays once plants are in place.

 Before bringing in new crops, perform a final systems test.
-Run heating, ventilation, irrigation, and lighting systems to confirm everything is operating as expected.
+Run heating, ventilation, irrigation, and lighting systems to confirm everything is operating as expected in your greenhouse.
 Adjust thermostats, timers, and airflow settings as needed to create the ideal growing environment.

 Recommended Products: